College of Liberal Arts

 - Sensitivity prerequisite to ethical practice and professionalism as a criminal justice practitioner

 Upon completion of the Master of Science in Criminal Justice, students are eligible for careers in criminal justice agency administration, planning, policy development and analysis, and management.

 Graduates with a Master's Degree in Criminal Justice will be prepared to compete for many job opportunities.
 In the public sector, our students have found employment in a wide range of fields including the FBI, Treasury Department, and the Bureau of Prisons at the federal level, various correctional and law enforcement agencies at the state and local levels, and in government planning and analytical positions.
 In the private sector, our graduates have enjoyed placement in administration and in a variety of nonprofit service agencies.

-The Master of Science in Criminal Justice at AASU is one of only three such programs in Georgia.
-AASU offers a comfortable, friendly university setting with emphasis on small class sizes and personalized instruction.
+The Master of Science in Criminal Justice at Armstrong is one of only three such programs in Georgia.
+Armstrong offers a comfortable, friendly university setting with emphasis on small class sizes and personalized instruction.
 The Criminal Justice Program is housed in the Department of Criminal Justice, Social and Political Science within University Hall, in the same building with the Law Enforcement Training Center (Regional Police Academy) and across the street from the regional office of the Georgia Bureau of Investigation and State Crime Lab.
 A modern library supports the programs of the department.

 Course of Study